bakhshipoor/USBDevices_WMI/README.md

      USBDevicesCollection.EnableModifiedEvents();
      ```

-3. You can set filter list to usb devices monitoring.
+3. You can set filter list to monitor usb devices.
 In this case you should enable the filter status by:
    ```sh
    USBDevicesCollection.EnableFilterDevice();
    ```
-   you can diables filter status by:
+   you can diable filter status by:
    ```sh
    USBDevicesCollection.DisableFilterDevice();
    ```
-   after enabled that add VID and PID to filter list.
-You can fill both of VID & PID or only VID or PID.
+   after enabling, add VID and PID to filter list.
+You can fillter both of VID & PID or only VID or PID.
 Such as `AddDeviceToFilter("xxxx", "yyyy")` or `AddDeviceToFilter("xxxx", string.Empty)` or `AddDeviceToFilter(string.Empty, "yyyy")`
    ```sh
    USBDevicesCollection.AddDeviceToFilter("xxxx", "yyyy");
    ```